ratwolfzero/hopalong_python/README.md

 #### Conclusion

-The pixel-based density estimation method is an effective alternative to Histogram-based density estimation.
+For the present application, pixel-based density estimation is a promising alternative to histogram-based density estimation.
-Both methods effectively highlight areas of point concentration.
-This is illustrated in the following pictures.
+Both methods can effectively capture and highlight areas with point concentrations.
+This is illustrated in the following images.

 Each approach offers distinct advantages and considerations: